Rachel Brant. MBACP (Accred.) UKRCP (Reg.) Individual & Couple Counsellor.

 I am not working Face to Face during the Coronavirus social distancing period.
 I work online via Zoom or by Telephone.

-Day Time and some Evenings
+Day Time and early Evenings

 I work with students and teenagers over the age of 17 yrs and have many years experience of working in a University Counselling Service.